All Ways Maui'd

 one-time use permit from the Marriage License section at the State Department of Health.

-Click here for Dept. of Health contact information.
+Click here for Hawai'i Dept. of Health contact information.

 and include assistance in arranging your marriage license appointment (needed